MichalKurek1/Corkboard/README.md

 # Corkboard

-Backend for bookstore database management written in Java.
+A corkboard application (backend written in Java, frontend Bootstrap + JS).

+In progress